Military uniforms of the Confederate States: Caps

-Confederate States Marine Corps uniforms
+Confederate States Marine Corps

 The uniform used by the Confederate States Marine Corps resembled that prescribed for the Confederate Army.
 However, there is controversy about some of the exact details of the uniform, since the CSMC was not as large, and many of its records were destroyed.
 In 1865, right after the war's end, Lloyd J. Beall, commander of the CSMC, had a fire at his home which destroyed most of the CSMC's records.
 It is clear, however, that the Marines were often equipped out of the stores of whichever garrison was nearest their location.
 One description has the Marines dressed in frock coats of a particular (and undetermined) shade of gray, and dark blue or black trousers.
 It appears that Confederate marines wore forage caps although it is unclear if there was any ornamentation on the cover.
 Much of the gear worn by the CSMC was imported from Russia, and from Great Britain and its empire, mainly Canada.
 This created a fairly unusual look.